-Information Technology and Communication Services
+Director, Information Technology and Communication Services

-Deputy Chief Information Officer
+Chief Information Officer

-Stromer joined KSC in 1988 as a digital design engineer for the Launch Processing System in the Ground Engineering Directorate.
+Stromer joined Kennedy in 1988 as a digital design engineer for the Launch Processing System in the Ground Engineering Directorate.
 In 1992, she was assigned to the Shuttle Operations Directorate where she managed the Checkout, Control and Monitor Subsystem replacement project that replaced computer systems in seven control rooms at three NASA Centers.
-In 1994, Stromer became the chief information officer for the Shuttle Operations Directorate.
-She was assigned to the Information Technology Directorate as the associate director in 1997 to form the Outsourcing Desktop Initiative for NASA (ODIN) Office for Space Flight (OSF) Lead Service Center.
-She continued to consolidate KSC's information technology services through 2003 as the chief of KSC's Information Technology Division.
-In 2003, she became the chief of the Chief Information Officer (CIO) and Information Technology (IT) Security Office at KSC.
+In 1994, Stromer became the Chief Information Officer for the Shuttle Operations Directorate.
+She was assigned to the Information Technology Directorate as the associate director in 1997 to form the Outsourcing Desktop Initiative for NASA (ODIN) Office for Spaceflight Lead Service Center.
+She continued to consolidate Kennedy’s Information Technology services through 2003 as the chief of KSC's IT Division.
+In 2003, she became the chief of the CIO and IT Security Office at KSC.
 In this position, Stromer had centerwide responsibility for planning and managing IT security for all computer systems and IT infrastructure.
-She was also the acting KSC CIO responsible for ensuring that KSC's information systems were acquired and managed in accordance with federal requirements and agency policy.
+In 2007, Stromer became the deputy director for the Information Technology and Communications Services Directorate and the deputy CIO for Kennedy.